-- Providing oversight and direction to the operations and maintenance of the City water and wastewater systems and services. - Establishing departmental rules and regulations. - Providing oversight and direction to the Department construction programs. - Ensuring compliance with governmental rules and regulations. - Offering testimony before appropriate regulatory and governmental bodies. - Maintaining liaison with local, State and Federal agencies concerning utility regulations, grants and procedures. - Providing oversight and direction to the utility's annual operating and capital improvement program budget for submission to the City Manager. - Providing oversight and direction to utility financial and rate analysis and decisions. - Representing the utility before the Mayor and Council, Water & Wastewater Commission, other City departments, County, State and Federal officials, customers, professional associations and general public. - Providing oversight and direction to the development of short and long term planning goals and objectives for the utility. - Serving on various task groups and committee within the City. - Approving all utility personnel actions, hiring, promotions, transfers, terminations, and disciplinary actions. - Conducting performance appraisals of direct reports.
+- Providing oversight and direction to the operations and maintenance of the City water, wastewater, and reclaimed systems and services. - Establishing departmental rules and regulations. - Providing oversight and direction to the Department construction programs. - Esuring compliance with governmental rules and regulations. - Offering testimony before appropriate regulatory and governmental bodies. - Maintaining liaison with local, State and Federal agencies concerning utility regulations, grants and procedures. - Providing oversight and direction to the utility's annual operating and capital improvement program budget for submission to the City Manager. - Providing oversight and direction to utility financial and rate analysis and decisions. - Representing the utility before the Mayor and Council, Water & Wastewater Commission, other - City departments, County, State and Federal officials, customers, professional associations and general public. - Providing oversight and direction to the development of short and long term planning goals and objectives for the utility. - Oversees development of strategic plans. - Develops and updates emergency management plans. - Leads, selects, and develops, a senior team of professionals to execute the Utility's operations and business strategy. - Serving on various task groups and committee within the City.